-- Contract Quality Requirements shall meet all requirements of FAR-Part 46, Subpart 46.2 - Government Contract Quality Assurance shall meet all requirements of DFARS-Subpart 246.4
+- Contract Quality Requirements shall meet all requirements of FAR Part 46, Subpart 46.2 - Government Contract Quality Assurance shall meet all requirements of DFARS Subpart 246.4

-The FAR and DFARS can be used as additional resources for performing MRL Assessments.
+The FAR and DFARS are additional resources for performing MRL Assessments.

-6.7 MRLs Relationship to AS6500 and Quality Standards
+6.7 MRLs Relationship to AS6500A and Quality Standards

-6.7.1 Requirements for Activities Related to MRL Threads & Criteria
+6.7.1 Requirements for Activities Related to MRL Threads in AS6500A

-The MRL matrix is a collection of criteria against which manufacturing maturity is measured.
+The MRL Criteria Matrix is a collection of criteria against which manufacturing maturity is measured.
 The criteria themselves do not contractually direct that certain activities be accomplished.
-AS6500 is a tasking document that can require many of those activities be accomplished.
+AS6500A is a tasking document that can require many of those activities be accomplished.

-Using Key Characteristics (KCs) as an example, the criteria for MRL 6, Sub-thread B.2, Design Maturity, states that, "Preliminary design KCs have been identified..."
-The MRL matrix does not require all contractors to identify all KCs.
+Using Key Characteristics (KC) as an example, the criteria for MRL 6, Sub-thread B.2, Design Maturity, states that, "Preliminary KCs for the design have been identified..."
+The MRL criteria does not require all contractors to identify all KCs.
 Rather, it is an expectation for what should take place, in this case, with respect to KCs prior to PDR.
-On the other hand, full conformance with AS6500 specifically requires organizations to identify KCs in the Technical Data Package.
-If the requirements of AS6500 are implemented, then the criteria of MRL 6, Sub-thread B-2 should be satisfied.
+On the other hand, full conformance with AS6500A specifically requires organizations to identify KCs in the Technical Data Package.
+If the requirements of AS6500A are implemented, then the criteria of MRL 6, Sub-thread B-2 should be satisfied.

-The activities required by AS6500 and the criteria in the MRL matrix are highly complementary (refer to Figure 6.3).
-While not every MRL criterion is covered, AS6500 requires activities that correspond with many of the topics addressed in the MRL threads.
-Ideally, if AS6500 is implemented effectively, then there is a high probability that the activities being assessed by the MRL criteria will have been accomplished and the product/process will successfully achieve the target MRL.
+The activities required by AS6500A and the criteria in the MRL matrix are highly complementary (refer to Figure 6-1).
+While not every MRL criterion is covered, AS6500A requires activities that correspond with many of the topics addressed in the MRL threads.
+Ideally, if AS6500A is implemented effectively, then there is a high probability that the activities being assessed by the MRL criteria will have been accomplished and the product/process will successfully achieve the target MRL.